itscodenation/curriculum-13-14/lessons/Snake/day1_lecture.md

  0. We're ignoring apples for now
 * How would you represent it?
 (Let everyone spend a minute drawing up an object representation.
 If a lot of kids are perplexed by that, give them the answer then spend a lot of time making sure they understand it).

-## Task: 'draw gamestate'
+## Task: draw gamestate
 Distribute the mid-class file (day1_middle.htm).
+0. Copy the draw_block function from the old file
+0. Each student fills in the gamestate object as they see fit
+0. Fill in the body of the draw_snake function (should be simple, don't let anyone spend more than 10 minutes on this)

 ## Snake propagation
+* Remember to uncomment the update_snake() line in onframe().
+The goal here is to write a working body for the function.
 * Give everyone 10 minutes to figure this out on their own.
 This is a difficult and interesting problem that will stretch the limits of a novice programmer's problem-solving skills.
+Make sure they start on paper, not on the keyboard.
-* This step is an opportunity for students who usually give up early to learn to beat on a problem.
-Don't help anyone who's spend less than 5 minutes working.
+* This step is an opportunity for students who usually give up early to really beat on a problem.
+Don't help anyone who's spent less than 5 minutes working.
 Ideally, they should spend a quiet hour working on this.
 Realistically, we don't have that kind of time.
+Consider assigning this as homework if your class is cool with that.
 * Anyone who came up with something usable should try it.
 Give the rest any working algorithm (the algorithm, not the code) and have them implement it.

 At this point, the snake should be crawling across the screen horizontally.
 Anyone who finishes early can move on to day 2.